hsiong/learning-my-note/devops & achitect/uml.md

 Deployment diagrams are used to describe the static deployment view of a system.
 Deployment diagrams consist of nodes and their relationships.

+#### Purpose of Deployment Diagrams

+Component diagrams and deployment diagrams are closely related.
+Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware, while these two diagrams are special diagrams used to focus on software and hardware components.

+The purpose of deployment diagrams can be described as −

+- Visualize the hardware topology of a system.
+- Describe the hardware components used to deploy software components.
+- Describe the runtime processing nodes.

 #### How to Draw a Deployment Diagram?

 Deployment diagram represents the deployment view of a system.
 It is related to the component diagram because the components are deployed using the deployment diagrams.
 A deployment diagram consists of nodes.
-Nodes are nothing but physical hardware used to deploy the application.
+Nodes are nothing but physical hardware used to deploy the application.Deployment diagrams are useful for system engineers.

-Deployment diagrams are useful for system engineers.
-An efficient deployment diagram is very important as it controls the following parameters −
+1. An efficient deployment diagram is very important as it controls the following parameters −

-- Performance
+- ***Performance***
-- Scalability
+- ***Scalability***
-- Maintainability
+- ***Maintainability***
-- Portability
+- ***Portability***

-Before drawing a deployment diagram, the following artifacts should be identified −
+2. Before drawing a deployment diagram, the following artifacts should be identified −

-- Nodes
+- ***Nodes***
-- Relationships among nodes
+- ***Relationships among nodes***

 Following is a sample deployment diagram to provide an idea of the deployment view of order management system.
 Here, we have shown nodes as −